FarzadAziziZade/Point-Clouds-to-As-Built-Two-Node-Wireframe-Digital-Twin-for-Autonomous-Robotic-Inspection/README.md

 # Point-Clouds-to-As-Built-Two-Node-Wireframe-Digital-Twin-for-Autonomous-Robotic-Inspection
-This repository contains a demo of the paper titled "Point Clouds to As-Built Two-Node Wireframe Digital Twin: A Novel Method to Support Autonomous Robotic Inspection".
+This repository contains a demo of the paper "Point Clouds to As-Built Two-Node Wireframe Digital Twin: A Novel Method to Support Autonomous Robotic Inspection".

 This repository is constantly updated.